blackwhitehere/acme-disk-use/README.md

 [![License](https://img.shields.io/crates/l/acme-disk-use.svg)](LICENSE)
 > Disclaimer: This is alpha software.
 Interfaces and cache formats may change without notice.

-A replacement for `du` for applications that:
+A replacement for `du` that:
-- Mostly write immutable files
-- Occasionaly add a new sub-directory where incremental output directories are written
-- Mostly output their data to incrementaly created directories
-- Need fast repeated disk usage calculations
+- Caches results of prior runs and invalidates the cache using comparison of a directory's `mtime`
+- performs parallel scanning using `rayon`

 e.g. a directory of model outputs each writing its output to a new daily data directory

 ## Features

 - **Caching**: Aggregates disk usage stats at directory level and caches results so they can be reused on next invocation if no change to underlying data is found
-- **Cache Invalidation**: Scans directories that have changed since last scan based on dir's mtime or under which a new sub-directory was created (no matter how nested)
+- **Cache Invalidation**: Scans directories that have changed since last scan based on dir's `mtime` or under which a sub-directory was modified (no matter how nested)
 - **Smart Deletion Detection**: Prunes deleted directories from cache without full rescans
 - **Human-Readable Output**: Automatically formats sizes in B, KB, MB, GB, or TB
 - **Flexible Cache Location**: Configurable via environment variable or defaults to `~/.cache/acme-disk-use/`

 ## Design Principle

-`acme-disk-use` exploits the write pattern described above—where applications write immutable files into incrementally-created nested directories—to dramatically outperform `du` on repeated scans.
+`acme-disk-use` exploits a write pattern where applications write immutable files into incrementally-created nested directories—to dramatically outperform `du` on repeated scans.

 ### How It Works